GitShivamNauriyal/Marvinno-Technologies-Front-End/README.md

 -   This repository is being actively updated to adopt the latest web development practices and tools.

--   The entire project has been migrated from the old React setup using vanilla JavaScript imports to React with modern jsx formats.
+-   The entire project has been migrated from the old React setup using vanilla JavaScript imports to React with modern jsx formats. -- (COMPLETED ON 8 JAN 2025)
 -   We are now using Vite as the build tool, ensuring faster builds and development speed.
 -   All new features of React, including Hooks, functional components, and concurrent rendering, are being leveraged to enhance performance and maintainability.
 -   We are committed to continuously improving this project by: